pluie-org/lib-yaml/README.md

 but you can use a special `^imports` clause (special mapping node) to load a subset of yaml files in the main yaml document.

-the lib does not manage yet tag directives and tag values (planned).
+The lib partially manage tag directives and tag values (basic types and Yaml.Object extended objects types).

 **pluie-yaml** use the ![libyaml c library](https://github.com/yaml/libyaml) (License MIT, many thanks to Kirill Simonov) to parse and retriew related yaml events.

 ![pluie-yaml](https://www.meta-tech.academy/img/pluie-yaml-imports2.png)